 This chase day also provided another first for me…It was the first time I’ve had back-to-back days and chases with

-Some pictures and video from the chase can be seen below...Many more can be seen in the 2013 photography and video sections.
+Some pictures and video from this chase can be viewed below.
+Additional pictures can be found in the 2013 photography section.